Jana-Sherif-Mohamed/Smart-CCTV-Analytics/README.md

 ## 📄 License

-This project is developed for academic purposes as part of a graduation project.
+This project is developed for academic purposes.